Student loan interest rates

 The impact of student loan interest rates is a major reason to first examine your options for federal student loans.
 Student loan interest rates vary, and they fluctuate with the economy.
 Federal loans generally come with lower interest rates than private loans available through banks or credit unions, due to government subsidies.
 But you may be able to find private student loan rates that are comparable to the federal interest rates and have other, more flexible terms that align with your needs.

 There are two broad types of student loan interest rates—fixed and variable.
 As the words imply, fixed rates do not fluctuate, but remain stable for the life of the loan.
 Variable rates fluctuate based on the broader economy and Federal Reserve policies.
-The new rates for federal loans are instituted on July 1st of each year.
-Consequently, private student loan rates can adjust monthly or quarterly throughout the year.
+Private student loan rates can adjust monthly or quarterly throughout the year.
+The new rates for federal student loans are instituted on July 1 of each year.

 Pay attention to the APR

-You'll find a host of calculators and other tools online that will help you calculate what you would owe each month on various loans under various repayment plans, based on the student loan interest rate and repayment period of the loan.
-But to make student loan rates more tangible, here’s an example of how to calculate monthly interest at Citizens Bank (please note, this may vary by lender):
+You'll find a host of calculators and other tools online that will help you calculate what you would owe each month on various student loans under various repayment plans, based on the student loan interest rate and repayment period of the student loan.
+To see how student loan interest rates impact the total cost of borrowing,

 Now that you understand about student loan interest rates and APR, learn about what private student loan money can be spent on.